 As our knowledge of bovine biology increases, we are researching ways to incorporate genetic variants directly affecting traits-of-interest, along with increased amounts of genetic information, into our genetic evaluation system.
 Thus, driving continued improvements in accuracy of our genetic evaluation and prediction.

 Advancements in genotyping technologies has resulted in an increased density of the SNP chips and substantial reductions in the cost of genotyping.
 This has supported our ability to increase the size and relevance of our genetic datasets.
-Today we have genomic data on over 160K animals genotyped on a variety of SNP chips (low (10K), medium (50K), high (700K)), as well as whole genome sequence data, with approximately 16M SNP, on 1400 animals.
+Today we have genomic data on over 300K animals genotyped on a variety of SNP chips as well as whole genome sequence data, with over approximately 20M SNP for over 2000 animals.

-We have also been able to add New Zealand specific variants, which has led to the development of a customised New Zealand-specific 50K SNP-chip genotype panel, optimised for the genetic investigation of our national herd.
+We have also been able to add New Zealand specific variants, which has led to the development of a customised New Zealand-specific chip genotype panel, optimised for the genetic investigation of our national herd.

 Using whole genome sequencing, we have sequenced many of the key ancestors of the New Zealand dairy herd, and implemented a whole-genome sequencing program focused on our new generation of elite bulls.
 This allows us to fully determine the variation within their genome, and actively monitor the genetic variation of the national herd.
 We continue to look into new methods for predicting how the use of our sires will modify the future herd, and provide maximum genetic gain for our farmers.